Non-Markovian quantum thermodynamics: laws and fluctuation theorems: Fluctuation theorems for non-factorizable initial conditions

 \subsection{Steady-state fluctuation relation}

 We can expect that a large class of non-Markovian systems will decay to a situation of steady state flow, if the system is coupled to two or more reservoirs at different temperatures and electro-chemical potentials, while the Hamiltonian is kept time-independent.
-In many cases, there will be a single steady-state, which the set-up will decay to, irrespective of its initial state.
-However, this steady-state will not be a factorizable state of the system and the reservoirs, since the system will be entangled with at least some reservoir modes at all times.
+Here we consider the case where there is a single steady-state (for a given Hamiltonian and given reservoir parameters), which {\it all initial states decay to}.
+This steady-state will generally not be a factorizable state of the system and the reservoirs, since the system will be entangled with at least some reservoir modes at all times.

-The objective here is to derive the Evans-Searles fluctuation relation for such a non-Markovian system for which the steady-state is non-factorizable.
+The objective here is to derive the Evans-Searles fluctuation relation \cite{Evans-Searles1994} for such a non-Markovian system for which the steady-state is non-factorizable.
 For this, consider the non-factorizing protocol above, in which time $t_0$ is so far in the past that the choice of initial state at $t_0$ is irrelevant for the steady-state dynamics at the times of interest ($t_1$ and $t_2$).
 Since one is completely free to choose the system state at time $t_0$, take it to coincide with that given by the steady-state when one traces out the reservoirs.
 Then, by construction, the initial system density-matrix and the reduced final system density matrix are the same.
 This means the set-up obeys the Crooks equality derived above in section~\ref{Sect:Crooks}.
 We also assume the Hamiltonian is invariant under time-reversal, such as is the case if it is time-independent, and has no external magnetic field.
 This means that the dynamics in the time-reversed set-up are the same as in the original set-up.
 Then the Crooks equality for the entropy change between time $t_0$ and time $t_2$ reads

 where we have dropped the overline on the left, because time-reversal changes nothing.
 Now Eq.~(\ref{Eq:Def-Q}) is used to write the right hand side as evolution from time $t_0$ to time $t_1$ followed by evolution from $t_1$ to $t_2$, as follows